 Any business which is experiencing a cash shortage needs to address the problem sooner rather than later.
 Cash is the lifeblood of any business and without it the business will ultimately fail.

 There are quite a number of solutions such as asset finance and hire purchase.
-It may be that there is a need for finance to inject into the business and revitalise it.
+It may be that there is need for a financial injection into the business in order to revitalise it.
 Raising finance even as recently as a couple of years ago was difficult but far more lenders have emerged recently who will lend even if your credit history has taken a few knocks.

 But borrowing money isn’t always the right answer if the underlying problem has not been identified and addressed.

 If borrowing isn’t a realistic option there are other ways of salvaging a business.
-It may involve some form of restructuring or perhaps a formal arrangement with creditors to enable the business to continue trading and give it some breathing space to recover.
+It may involve some form of restructuring or perhaps a formal arrangement with creditors to enable the business to continue trading and allow some breathing space to recover.
 Of paramount importance is to take professional advice as soon as the problem arises.

 If you run a business in agriculture and have cash flow issues WF offers free confidential advice.
 We can help you identify the underlying problem and can explain what options are available to put your business back on its feet.